greatroboticslab/HumanoidRobotTrainingData/vggt_baseline/README.md

 ## Installation

 Simply follow the installation process below in	the original readme.

-# Original ReadMe

 ## Pointcloud Generation
 VGGT can be used to generate a 3D pointcloud from an image.
 The result will be saved as an .obj.
+You can either provide an input with the --input flag, or provide --start and --end values to do images in the images/ folder.

 	python generate.py --downsample <int>